chbergmann/CurvedShapesWorkbench/README.md

 - Surface: make a surface over the array items
 - Solid: make a solid if Base is a closed shape

-#### Resolve a CurvedArray item to a compound of single objects
+If you create a surface or solid and it looks weird, this may be caused by very small items at the start and end of the CurvedArray.
+In this case, enter values bigger than 0 for Start Offset and End Offset.
+This will create bigger start and end items located not at the very end.

-Go to the Part workbench.
+To resolve a CurvedArray item to a compound of single objects, go to the Part workbench.
 In the Part menu, select Compound -> Explode compound

 ### ![](./Resources/icons/curvedSegment.svg) Curved Segment
 Interpolates between two 2D curves.
 The interpolated curves can be resized in the bounds of some hullcurves.